Schramm-Loewner evolution in 2d rigidity percolation

-and computes the associated p-value.
-In table \ref{tab:pvalues} we report the $\chi^2$ and p-values computed for increasing numbers $N$ of samples, taking $n=5,\,6,\,7$, and the $t_k\in[31,278]$. p-values increase with $N$ and the final values are not small, indicating that the hypothesis that $\xi_t$ is a Brownian motion is not rejected.
-We conclude that the perimeters of rigid clusters can be consistently described by SLE.
+These p-values are not small, indicating that one cannot reject the hypothesis that $\xi_t$ is a Brownian motion.
+This leads to our first main result, that the statistics of the hulls of rigid RP clusters are consistent with SLE.